 - Pickling Cucumbers (you can get adventurous and pickle carrots, green beans, asparagus, radishes, brussels sprouts, red onions cauliflower and so on)

 - Optional: Thai Chili Peppers, Rainbow Peppercorns, Jalapeno Peppers, Chipotle Peppers, Tarragon, Horseradish, Mustard Seeds, Bay Leaves

 - Alternately you may order the custom-blended Organic Pickling Spice Blend in the M Delish Boutique Shop

-In a small sauce pan, add 1/2 cup vinegar plus salt and sugar.
+- In a small saucepan, add vinegar plus salt and sugar.
 Heat and stir until sugar and salt have dissolved.

-Pour hot vinegar brine over each jar about half-full.
+- Pour hot vinegar brine over each jar.
 You may not use all of the brine.
 Don’t worry about that.
 Toss it or save it in the fridge for your next batch.

 Overnight pickles are also known as “cold pickles” or “quick pickles”.
 They taste different than those that are brined for longer periods of time.
 Intended to be eaten within a short period of time, they’re stored in the fridge.
 The flavor will be a bit less salty, and a bit more fresh and cucumber-like.
 They’re a favorite in my home, especially in the warmer weather months.